 \pf

-We are given a locally finite, countable collection $\{(\mathcal U_{i},V_{i},\hat f_{i}/G_{i})\}$ of extendible, $\Phi$-submersive Kuranishi charts.
-We shall assume that these charts are indexed by negative integers $k$, leaving positive integers free for constructing the rest of our Kuranishi charts.
+We prove the more general case, and construct an embedded Kuranishi structure on a decorated moduli stack $\dmod\subset \dmsw$.
+We are given a locally-finite, countable collection $\{(\mathcal U_{k},V_{k},\hat f_{k}/G_{k})\}$ of extendible, ${\fun\Phi}$--submersive Kuranishi charts.
+Index these charts by negative integers $k$, leaving positive integers free for the rest of our Kuranishi charts.
 As specified in definitions \ref{K extend def} and \ref{K compatible collection}, there are extensions